The Invisible Hand

 About The Invisible Hand

 Steep Theatre’s 17th season will open this fall with the Chicago premiere of The Invisible Hand, by Ayad Akhtar, directed by Audrey Francis.
 Akhtar won the Pulitzer Prize for his play Disgraced, which premiered in 2012 at American Theatre Company in Chicago and later played on Broadway.
 The Invisible Hand opened at The Repertory Theatre of St. Louis, followed by productions at the New York Theatre Workshop and the Tricycle Theatre in London.
 The New York production earned Akhtar an OBIE Award for Playwriting and the Tricycle production scored an Olivier Award nomination for Outstanding Achievement.
 This production will mark Ms. Francis’ Steep directorial debut.
 She is both a Steppenwolf Ensemble Member and a co-founder of Black Box Acting and has directed with Chicago Dramatists, First Floor Theatre, and Pinebox Theatre.

-The Invisible Hand will feature Owais Ahmed, Anand Bhatt, Raj Bond, and Steep Company Member Joel Reitsma.
+The Invisible Hand will feature Bassam Abdelfattah, Owais Ahmed, Anand Bhatt, and Steep Company Member Joel Reitsma.
 Joel appeared in Steep’s Jeff Award winning production of Bobbie Clearly and Simon Stephens’ Motortown.
-Owais, Anand, and Raj have performed extensively across Chicago and are making their Steep Theatre debuts.
+Bassam, Owais, and Anand are making their Steep Theatre debuts.